Saturday, March 23, 2024

 The waves crash at the Baths

 Since the anchorage we were at had nice clean water surrounding the boat, we also decided it was time to break out the watermaker and replenish our fresh water supply.
 We last filled our tanks a couple days before leaving Bimini and one was now empty.
 Since it had been a while since we used the watermaker, I also wanted to make sure it was working.
 We fired up the generator and proceeded to slowly turn Seawater into fresh until our tanks were once again full.
 I wondered if the inverter could run the Rainman watermaker, but it didn't work.
 Too bad, it would be nice to be able to make a little water when we had excess solar power to burn.
+We also gave the underside a little cleaning.
+There was some soft growth and our friends suggested using cut-resistant gloves to brush it off and that worked well.

 Pretty water at the anchorage